-Any proposed development located in the White Flint Metro Station Policy Area is exempt from Transportation Policy Area Mobility-Review if that development, as a condition of approval of a preliminary plan of subdivision, will be required to provide substantial funds to-a new development district, new impact tax or special taxing district, or another comprehensive financing mechanism, to the Special Tax District created to finance transportation improvements for that Policy Area.
-However, the traffic impact of any development in that Policy Area must be considered in any Transportation Policy Area Mobility-Review calculation for any development that is not exempt under this paragraph where such impat would normally be considered.
+Any proposed development located in the White Flint Metro Station policy area is exempt from Transportation Policy Area Review if that development, as a condition of approval of a preliminary plan of subdivision, is required to provide substantial funds to the Special Tax District created to finance transportation improvements for that Policy Area.
+However, the traffic impact of any development in that policy area must be considered in any Transportation Policy Area Review calculation for any development that is not exempt under this paragraph where that impact would otherwise be considered.